-In addition to being located within compatible zoning districts, and outside of exclusion areas covered by a zoning overlay, all commercial cannabis uses may also would be subject to specific buffer requirements in order to protect certain sensitive uses from potential cannabis influence or to prevent cannabis businesses from being located to close to each other.
+In addition to being located within compatible zoning districts and outside of exclusion areas covered by a zoning overlay, all commercial cannabis uses would be subject to specific buffer requirements in order to protect certain sensitive uses from potential cannabis influence or to prevent cannabis businesses from being located to close to each other.

 Under current State law a buffer of 600 feet is required between any cannabis business licensed by the State and any K-12 school, day care center or youth center.
-A County ordinance may increase this buffer distance.include more or larger buffers.
-A County ordinance may also establish buffers between cannabis businesses and other sensitive uses, such as parks.
+A County ordinance may include more or larger buffers.
+A County ordinance may also establish buffers between cannabis businesses.